 The number one Christmas gift given in the UK deserves our attention.
 Let's dive into the specifics.

-And did you know that even though cotton represents only 2.4% of the harvest grown on the world's cropland, it is responsible for 24% and 11% sales of insecticide and pesticides, respectively?
+Also, even though cotton represents only 2,4% of the harvest grown on the world's cropland, it is responsible for 10,24% and 4,71% of sales of insecticide and pesticides, respectively.
+However, the true impact of pesticides depends on what types are used and which conditions of use are in place.

 What about the CO2-eq emissions linked to a cotton pyjama set?
-When we look at the traditional cotton cultivation, one pyjama is estimated to be responsible for 1,8 kg of CO2-eq.6,7 Of course, when the transportation and consumer-use part is taken into consideration, this number significantly increases.
+When we look at traditional cotton cultivation, the production of one pyjama is estimated to be responsible for 1,8 kilograms of CO2-eq.6,7 Of course, when the transportation and consumer-use part is taken into consideration, this number significantly increases.

-Lastly, a huge amount of resources are used to dye the cotton pyjama set.
-To produce 1 kg of dye, 100 kg of petroleum, 1000 litres of water and 10 kg of other chemicals are used.8 Unfortunately, only 75-80% of the dyes remain on the fabric, resulting in even more waste.8,9
+Lastly, some resources are also used to dye the cotton pyjama set.
+To produce 1 kilogram of dye, 100 kilograms of petroleum, 1.000 litres of water and 10 kilograms of other chemicals are used.8 Unfortunately, only 75-80% of the dyes remain on the fabric, resulting in even more waste.8,9

-And for the gifts you do buy, try to search for better and more sustainable alternatives.
+But of course, we could all use some new nightwear every now and then.
+And it’s nice to look somewhat presentable when someone rings your doorbell in the very early morning.
 Would you like to buy pyjamas as a Christmas gift this year?
 Then, we invite you to have a look at our nightwear collection made of more sustainable materials like Tencel, hemp, bamboo or organic cotton.

-The land use, climate, ecotoxicity and use of resources are all negative factors linked to wool production.
-Often perceived as a 'natural' and 'eco-friendly' option while in reality, wool (right after silk) scores the highest when it comes to the negative impact on our environment when compared to other fabrics.10
+Land use, climate, ecotoxicity and use of raw materials are all factors linked to wool production.
+Often perceived as a 'natural' and 'eco-friendly' option while in reality, wool (right after also problematic silk) scores the highest when it comes to the negative impact on our environment when compared to other fabrics.10

-Have a look at our vegan, fair and more sustainable collection of cardigans & jumpers for women and cardigans & jumpers for men.
-And what about our beanies & hats collection or scarves collection?
+Have a look at our vegan, fair and more sustainable collection of wool-free cardigans & jumpers for women and more sustainable cardigans & jumpers for men.
+And what about our wool-free beanies & hats collection or vegan scarves collection?

-It takes about 50 to 100 years for leather to break down and during this period, lots of chemicals are released to the environment.15 Did you know that during the life cycle of one pair of leather gloves, 1,7 kg of total solid waste, out of which 230 g is non-biodegradable and 120 g is hazardous, is generated?
-And that is just for one pair of gloves!
+Did you know that during the life cycle (mainly in the beginning stages of production) of one pair of leather gloves, 1,7 kilograms of total solid waste, out of which 230 grams is non-biodegradable and 120 grams is hazardous, is generated?
+And that is just for one pair of gloves.

 And let's not forget that leather was once the skin of a beautiful animal.
 If you'd like to learn more about the leather industry, read our blog What's wrong with leather?